mckeeh3/woe-twin/README.md

 the map selection on to map sub regions.
 Typically, each map region contains 4 sub regions.
 This recursion starts at zoom level 0 and continues to zoom level 18.

+## WoE Map UI

+The WoE Map UI is based on Open Street Map.
+This is a zoom-able map similar to other web maps, such as Google Maps.